-2020 EPBC 2016/7723 Offset Area Report 3.8 THREAT TO KOALA THROUGH FIRE
+3.8 THREAT TO KOALA THROUGH FIRE

-Relevant actions Reporting requirement Compliant Except for prescribed burning, which will only be undertaken for the purposes of biodiversity enhancement, the offset area is to be managed to avoid the occurrence of fire by maintaining fire control lines.
-To be informed by an Offset Area Bushfire Management Plan.
-Prescribed burning will be undertaken in consultation with, and under the guidance of the Queensland Rural Fire Brigade.
-Monitoring results and maintenance log will be detailed within the annual Offset Area Assessment Report.
-Y For full OAMP see Appendix 11.
+Relevant actions Reporting requirement Compliant the offset area is to be managed to avoid the occurrence of To be informed by an Offset Area Bushfire Management Plan.
+Monitoring results and maintenance log will be detailed within the annual Offset Area Assessment Report. Υ For full OAMP see Appendix 11.

-Threat to koala from fire was addressed in accordance with table 2.9 of the OAMP by referring to the 'Koala Crossing Fire Management Plan'.
+Threat to koala from fire was addressed in accordance with Table 2.9 (OAMP) by referring to the 'Koala Crossing Fire Management Plan'.

 The Koala Crossing Fire Management Plan divides the property into Fire Management Zones: Land Management Zones, Exclusion Zones and Asset Protection Zones.
 Within the Land Management Zones the landscape is broken up into subzones (Fire Management Areas) according to practicable containment lines.
 The Fire Management plan details burning intervals recommended for these FMAs (KCFMP 2015 p.16).
-The EPBC 2016/7723 offset area is located in FMA 2.
+The EPBC2016/7723 offset area is located in FMA 2.